SeldonIO/seldon-deploy-operator/README.md

 ### Scorecard

 First have a bundle built.
-Then `make scorecard`
+Then `make scorecard`.
+But no point running this.

-TODO: this fails.
-Do I have to use quay as seems it can't pull from dockerhub?
+Problem is that it deploys the manifest from config/samples, which is the alm-examples one.
+That needs the dependencies.

+That example is the one that shows up in marketplace.
+Would need RH to decouple scorecard from alm-examples to use this.

 ## Maintaining This Project